Be aware of blocking IO APIs

 And this is the CPU utilisation for new version:

-For new version, the iostat ratio is remarkably high.
+For new version, the iowait ratio is remarkably high.
 After Checking the code, I found the original serialisation was just a fflush, but now for some reasons, it was replaced by fdatasync which is a blocking API and only returns when the data is transferred to the storage device.
 Therefore the thread which invokes fdatasync will be stuck there and can’t process any other message.
 So we must pay attention to use blocking IO APIs, sometimes they may bring you results which you don’t want.

 Does CPU’s run queue include current running task on illumos?